Landmark & Code Compliance

 Greenwich Village Historical District

 New York, NY

-AR Kalimian, one of the largest family-owned property managers in NYC, reached out to us about this site after we successfully installed over 500 windows for them throughout the city.
+One of the largest family-owned property managers in NYC, AR Kalimian, reached out to us about this site after we successfully installed over 500 windows for them throughout the city.

 This was a fully occupied rental property.
-One of the greatest challenges was coordinating access with the tenants, preparing the workspace, and cleaning up so that it looked like we hadn’t been in the building.
+The greatest challenges were coordinating access with the tenants, preparing the workspace, and cleaning up so that it looked like we hadn’t been in the building.